Most over 50's in rural areas rely on cars for transport

 It must be noted though, that the latest study included "walking" as a mode of transport in its questionnaire while this option was not mentioned in the earlier questionnaire so the figure is somewhat skewed in that direction.

-TILDA cautions that, because of the difference in sample sizes, the data from the two studies is not strictly comparable over time.
+TILDA cautions that, because of the difference in sample sizes, the data from the two studies are not strictly comparable over time.

 The bottom line is that the majority of people cannot rely on public transport in rural areas because they feel they are better served relying on their own mode of transport and most over 50’s rely on their own cars to get around.